 Alternatively, if you use Google for work, then you may need to communicate with the administrator regarding an upgrade.
 Google Workspace is priced differently than Google One and most organizations use a Workspace plan.
 In the Business Starter edition, you will get 30 GB of cloud storage for $6 per month.
 If you need more storage, then plans are also available at $12 per month for 2 TB cloud storage and $18 per month for 5TB cloud storage.
 It’s very likely that your administrator will upgrade you according to your storage needs as long as you communicate with them.

 If you don’t want to get a paid plan, then the best thing you can do is keep all your images set on Storage Saver, since they consume as little as 16 MB space, you will be able to sustain a lot of your Google Photos storage using this method.

 How does the policy affect Pixel users?

 The rules are slightly altered depending on the version of Pixel that you are using.
 The original 2016 Pixel is completely exempt from the rules of the policy so if you have the first generation Pixel then you don’t have to worry about this policy at all.
-Whether you’re storing the image and videos in their Original quality or Storage saver quality, there is not 15 GB cap that you need to worry about.
+Whether you’re storing the image and videos in the Original quality or Storage saver quality, there is no 15 GB cap that you need to worry about.

 That’s everything there is to know about the Google Photos storage limit in 2021 and how to increase it.
 We hope you found this article helpful!